-4:00-4:30pm - Northwestern Undergraduate Q&A Panel
+4:30-5:00pm - Northwestern Undergraduate Q&A Panel

-- Location: Kellogg 1410 - Description: Students will have the opportunity to ask questions to the NET team, composed of a diverse group of undergraduate students at Northwestern University.
+- Location: Kellogg 1410 - Description: Students will have the opportunity to ask questions to the underclassmen of the NET team, composed of a diverse group of undergraduate students at Northwestern University.
 These questions can be about college applications, classes, economics, extracurricular activities, or anything else!